Jessica Karlsson: 2021

+2022

-In 2022, Karlsson fired a career-best round of 63 to hold a three stroke lead at nine-under-par after the first day of the Amundi German Masters.
+In June 2022, Karlsson fired a career-best round of 63 to hold a three stroke lead at nine-under-par after the first day of the Amundi German Masters.
 She carded a bogey-free round with six birdies in her first nine holes and three birdies in her final five holes.
 In the second round she extended her lead to four strokes, at a total of 13-under-par.
 The third day ended with a one-shot lead.
 She led until the 72nd and final hole where a bogey meant she finished in second place, one stroke behind compatriot Maja Stark who fired a sensational approach which was a whisker away from dropping in for eagle.

-Karlsson took the lead with a seven-under-par 65 in the opening round of the Estrella Damm Ladies Open, alongside 2019 champion Carlota Ciganda, and five shots ahead of defending champion Maja Stark.
-She finished 11th.
+In July, Karlsson took the lead with a seven-under-par 65 in the opening round of the Estrella Damm Ladies Open, alongside 2019 champion Carlota Ciganda, and five shots ahead of defending champion Maja Stark.
+She ultimately finished 11th.
 Karlsson was again in contention at the Women's Irish Open, tied for second, one stroke behind leader Anne Van Dam, after three rounds.
 A final round of 73 saw her finish 14th, five strokes away from the playoff won by Klára Spilková.

-She won the team event at the Aramco Team Series – New York together with Johanna Gustavsson and Karolin Lampert, one stroke ahead of a team captained by Nelly Korda.
+In August, she finished tied 3rd at the Skaftö Open, two strokes behind winner Linn Grant, firing a second round of 64.
+In October, she won the team event at the Aramco Team Series – New York together with Johanna Gustavsson and Karolin Lampert, one stroke ahead of a team captained by Nelly Korda.

+2023

+In March 2023, Karlsson announced she had sustained a knee injury (meniscus) and was scheduled to undergo surgery, potentially missing much of the season.